PotatoPotato12345678/TTT/README.md

-# Description here
+# Description about this project.

-here is a space for description.
+### Goal
+Dobot plays tictactoe on a 4-by-4 field with reinforcement learning.

+### Two big parts in implementation
+- play with Dobot
+- reinforcement learning

 ### Progress so far

-4-by-4 with random choice was done
+- play on a 4-by-4 with random choice

 ### Future works
-Reinforcement learning
+- Understanding and implementing  reinforcement learning -- details
+- Fixing the detection system.

 ---

-## API
+## important things
+- Release the white button when putting Enter in Calibration
+- API uses 32bits python

 ---

+## About API

+DobotDll.dll is a API and it is written in C language
+<details><summary>details</summary><div>

 ```Python
 #play.py